Querzion/system.grub/README.md

 ## system.grub
 A repo for Grub, configs and themes.
-The visuals beneeth is directly copied from
+The visuals beneeth is more or less directly copied from "https://github.com/Jacksaur/Gorgeous-GRUB"

 # 🛠️ Installation